iree-org/iree-test-suites/torch_models/README.md

 ## Test Definitions

-Please feel free to look at any JSON examples under the sdxl/ directory for reference.
+Please feel free to look at any JSON examples under the `examples` directory for reference.

 ### Common Fields